pjcalvo/go-home-automation/README.md

 Personal home automation project.

 ## Restapi
-Receive and execute commands into the raspberri Pi
+Receive and execute commands into the RaspBerry Pi from another RaspBerry Pi